Last Updated on February 26, 2021 by Jim Ferri

-Ever since I was a kid, my young imagination fueled by National Geographic, I wanted to visit the Aran Islands off Ireland’s western coast.
+Ever since I was a kid, my young imagination fueled by National Geographic, I wanted to visit the Aran Islands in Ireland.

-It looked austere and beautifully wild on those glossy pages, but when I arrived by ferry at Kilronan on Inishmore – at 2 miles by 8 miles the largest and most popular of the trio of Arans – I found the tiny village Kilronan lush with bushes, trees and ivy climbing over age-old walls.
+They all looked austere, beautiful, and wild on those glossy pages.
+Still, when I arrived by ferry at Kilronan on Inishmore – at 2 miles by 8 miles the largest and most famous of the trio of Arans – I found the tiny village lush with bushes, trees, and ivy climbing over ancient walls.

-I located a minibus that would take me to my B&B and minutes after setting off the trees and bushes vanished, replaced by a landscape covered with grass, where ribbons of road darted here and there and stone walls ran in every direction across barren hillsides.
+It all soon disappeared after I boarded a minibus to take me to my B&B. The trees and bushes vanished and were replaced by a landscape covered with grass.
+Ribbons of road darted here and there, and stone walls ran in every direction across barren hillsides.

-I was a bit surprised since during the hour-long ferry ride from Rossaveal to the Aran Island we rolled back and forth several times in the seemingly calm seas and at one point the crew handed out at sea sickness bags.
-Through it all a group of young German students laughed and cheered as if they were on a carnival ride.
+That was a surprise to me.
+During the hour-long ferry ride over to Inishmore, we rolled back and forth several times in seemingly calm seas.
+And at one point, the crew handed out seasickness bags.
+Through it all, though, a group of young German students laughed and cheered as if they were on a carnival ride.

-“About 20 days every winter it’s so rough you can’t get on or off the island by boat,” he continued, “and for another 20 you wish you hadn’t.”
+“About 20 days every winter, it’s so rough you can’t get on or off the island by boat,” he continued, “and for another 20, you wish you had.”

 Beautiful September Weather on the Aran Islands, Ireland

-It was September and I was glad I had come now, for the crowds, numbering about 2,000 per day in July and August, were gone and the winds of winter, and all they bring to the Aran Islands, hadn’t yet set in.
+It was September when I set off for the Aran Islands.
+I was glad I had come now, for the crowds, numbering about 2,000 per day in July and August, were gone.
+And the winds of winter, and all they bring to the Aran Islands, hadn’t yet set in.

 I sat back and continued to study the landscape that had now become even more austere, a bright green checkerboard of stonewalls with only an occasional house here and there.

-We dropped one couple off at a 200-year-old thatched cottage with a satellite dish attached to the gable before heading on to Beach View House, my B&B in the Oatquarter area where the owner Bridie Conneely awaited me.
+We dropped off my two fellow passengers at a 200-year-old thatched cottage with a satellite dish attached to the gable.
+Then the driver headed to the Beach View House, my B&B in Inishmore’s Oatquarter area where the owner Bridie Conneely awaited me.

 Bridie was a lovely looking Irish woman who fit this place so well.
 She was welcoming and kind, always ready to get me anything I needed.
-I later learned she had originally come from the Arans, but had gone to the US where she married and worked for many years, before returning here with her husband, also an islander.
+I later learned she had initially come from the Arans but had gone to the US, as so many islanders did.
+There she married and worked for many years, before returning here with her husband, also an islander.
 Incredibly, they had been married in the same church in New York as my parents.

-I wandered off towards one section of Aran’s seaside cliffs, across a huge flat limestone area so barren that little could grow on it.
-On my way back I walked along a little road and passed a few houses, one of which had a dog walking atop the stonewall in front of it.
+I wandered off towards one section of Aran’s seaside cliffs, across a vast flat limestone area so barren that little could grow on it.
+On my way back, I walked along a bit of road and passed a few houses, one of which had a dog walking atop the stonewall in front of it.

-All around horses and cows grazed in their little checkerboard pastures.
-It was all incredibly quiet, not a sound except for the wind and the clip clop of an occasional pony pulling its cart, or traps as they’re called here, sounds you hear on all the Aran Islans.
+All around, horses and cows grazed in their little checkerboard pastures.
+It was all tranquil, not a sound except for the wind and the clip-clop of an occasional pony pulling its cart, or traps as they’re known here.
+They’re sounds you hear on all the Aran Islands in Ireland.

-As they passed, each would give me an almost imperceptible nod and from the steering wheel raise his index finger in a little “hello.”
-Armed with my new status I began getting into the rhythm of the Aran Islands, walking for hours on end, setting out for any little distant speck that appeared interesting.
+As they passed, each would give me an almost imperceptible nod and, from the steering wheel, raise his index finger in a little “hello.”
+Armed with my new status, I began getting into the Aran Islands’ rhythm, walking for hours on end, setting out for any little distant speck that appeared interesting.
 I found the austerity of the land and the purity of the air wonderfully exuberant.